PREVIOUSLY ON…. SURVIVOR!

 “No you don’t,” Vince yells back.
 “I’m busy, you don’t want me!”

 “I absolutely want you!”
 Charlotte says as she comes back into camp.
-“I saw rabbits, Vince!
+“I saw rabbits, Vincent!
 You need to build a trap and you need to build it quick!
 Can you do it?”

 “Can I build a rabbit trap?”
 Vince asks.
 “Can Michael Jordan slam dunk?
-Come on, Charlotte, don’t insult me with stupid questions, of course I can build a rabbit trap!” he says, getting up from where he’s working on the pulley system.
+Don’t insult me with stupid questions, of course I can build a rabbit trap!” he says, getting up from where he’s working on the pulley system.
 “Give me just one second love, I gotta get all my sh*t together.”

 “Of course you wish we had a gun,” Mandy mutters.
 Charlotte turns to Mandy, suddenly looking much less excited than she was moments ago.